bastian2001/Kolibri-FC/README.md

 I wanted to have some fun designing my own flight controller in both hardware and software.
 [This project of mine](https://github.com/bastian2001/Hardware-DShot-on-RP2040) served as a proof of concept (and mostly minimal example) that the RP2040 is capable of driving DShot through the PIO (Programmable IO) hardware.

-The PCB is done and working in its fourth testing revision, which includes (hardware features):
+The PCB is in its fifth testing revision, which includes (hardware features):

 -   3-8S input voltage
 -   5V 2.5A, 10V 2.5A buck converters
 -   30.5mm stack mounting
 -   BMI270
 -   Analog character based OSD similar to Betaflight/iNav
--   SD card slot for blackbox
+-   SD card slot for blackbox, now with SDIO
--   Barometer (SPL06-001)
+-   Barometer (STM LPS22HB)
--   true diversity ELRS receiver (some issues to be investigated, but it works for the most part)
+-   Gemini 2.4GHz ELRS receiver with 4 additional PWM outputs
--   hopefully some fixed bugs from v0.3, see [Changelog](PCB/Changelog.md)
+-   Speaker driver

-Working software features:
+Main software features:

 -   Configurator
 -   Acro and angle modes